Inquilinxs Unidxs Por Justicia

 Who we are:

-IX is committed to continue to fight alongside Minneapolis tenants for safe, affordable, dignified housing.
+IX is committed to continuing to fight alongside Minneapolis tenants for safe, affordable, dignified housing.
 In order for IX to continue to support tenants we need your support.
 You can donate here.
-Every gift supports the work that IX continues to do across the city of Minneapolis, we need your support this #GivetotheMax2022
+Every gift supports the work that IX continues to do across the city of Minneapolis, we need your support this #GivetotheMax2024 OUR WEBSITE

 Campaigns